February 14, 2017

 - different types of drinks contain different amounts of pure alcohol

-- sometimes drinks are mixed with unknown quantities of alcohol, such as in cocktails and alcoholic punches
+- sometimes drinks are mixed with unknown quantities of alcohol, e.g. in cocktails and alcoholic punches

 - sometimes jugs and casks are shared

-- glasses may be 'topped up' before they are empty.
+- glasses may be 'topped up' before they’re empty.

-Some of these problems can be overcome by using a standard measure of the amount of alcohol that is being drunk, called a 'standard drink'.
+Overcome these issues by using a standard measure of the amount of alcohol that is being drunk, called a 'standard drink'.